amberyuantan/Brain-Cancer-Classification/README.md

 ### Training & Validation Curves
 Detailed training and validation accuracy/loss trends are included in the notebook.
 Grad-CAM visualizations are also provided to interpret the model’s decision-making.

+---

+## 🌟 Problems Solved
+1. **Manual Effort**: Reduced reliance on manual image interpretation by automating the classification process.
+2. **Accuracy**: Achieved high classification accuracy, minimizing errors in diagnosis.
+3. **Scalability**: Created a scalable solution that can be adapted for other medical imaging tasks.
+4. **Interpretability**: Leveraged Grad-CAM to explain the model’s focus areas.

+---